What Is Schwarzbier?

 Photography courtesy of Eventide Brewing

-Although for some brewers, black is the only way to go.
-“The word literally translates to black beer…so if you call something a black beer, to me it has to be black,” says Hughes.
+However, for some brewers, black is the only way to go.
+“The word literally translates to black beer … so if you call something a black beer, to me, it has to be black,” says Hughes.
 Accordingly, Night Light pours out pitch black.

 On the tasting, you’ll get a full blast of malt.
-“Not so bready, but there is a sweetness to it,” says Lukey, specifically referring to Midnight Hour.
-“The roast is what comes out immediately, and you do get that chocolate coffee, but not bitter at all.”
+“Not so bready, but there is a sweetness to it,” says Lukey, explicitly referring to Midnight Hour.
+“The roast comes out immediately, and you get that chocolate coffee, but not bitter at all.”

-Similarly with Night Light, Hughes notes a tiny bit of roast, dark caramel, and breadiness, but “still something really clean and easy to drink.”
+Hughes likes to note a tiny bit of roast, dark caramel, and breadiness in schwarzbiers, but “still something really clean and easy to drink.”

-And of course, the characteristic dry finish of a schwarzbier is very important, preparing you to immediately want another sip.
+Of course, the characteristic dry finish of a schwarzbier is very important, preparing you to want another sip immediately.

 Some might call it addictive even.